Zoult/GZDoom/README.md

 # Old-DOOM
-Old-Doom collection
-## List of contents
-- asc
-    - asc
+A collection of original DOOM WADs and its DOSBox/GZDoom versions.
+With <3 by Zoult

 ## Important Disclaimer
 I created this repository for private use, i turned it public to let others play DOOM.
 In this repo, i'm the owner of nothing, it's just a collection of